Frequently

 What is the vision for the park?

-What stores and restaurants will there be?
+What stores and restaurants are planned?

-Will enough resident and guest parking be provided?
+Will parking be provided?

-How can the public stay informed about the project?
+How can the public stay informed?

-How can I contact Shopoff about the development?
+How can I contact the project team?